IreneMarin/FEND-project-4-optimization/README.md

 ####Part 1: Optimize PageSpeed Insights

-- Minified CSS and JS files with Grunt, in a folder called /dist/
+- Minified CSS and JS files with Grunt, in the production version /dist/
-- Optimized images (size and compression) with Grunt, in a folder called /dist/
+- Optimized images (size and compression) with Grunt, in the /dist/
 - Eliminated render-blocking JavaScript and CSS in above-the-fold content:
   - style.css inlined in index.html.
   - print.css with the media=print tag.